yuyichao/explore/julia/new_gc/bit_swap.md

     we use this bit instead of the mark bit for marking so that we don't need to reset the mark bit before the full marking.
 The meaning of this (next mark) bit and the mark bit will change after each full collection.
-This bit should never set on any valid memory region (i.e. any memory that are reachable during the marking phase or needs to be read during the sweeping phase) outside (and when entering) the GC.
+This bit should never be set on any valid memory region (i.e. any memory that is reachable during the mark phase or needs to be read during the sweep phase) outside (and when entering) the GC.
 This invariance is necessary so that we can use this bit as a clean mark bit during the full marking phase.
 We could add optimizations to ignore this bit in invalid memory area (e.g. non-allocated area at the end